Toxic positivity

 Toxic positivity involves a limited ability to acknowledge one's own anger or sadness.

 Toxic positivity (excessive positivity or positive toxicity) is dysfunctional emotional management without the full acknowledgment of negative emotions, particularly anger and sadness.
 Socially, it is the act of dismissing another person's negative emotions by suggesting a positive emotion instead.

+Enforcement of positive thinking is beneficial only in restricted situations, and in many others may worsen a person's ability to deal effectively with negative outcomes.
+The toxicity may cause physical illness such as cardiovascular disease.

 Definition

 Toxic positivity is a "pressure to stay upbeat no matter how dire one's circumstance is", which may prevent emotional coping by feeling otherwise natural emotions.
 Toxic positivity happens when people believe that negative thoughts about anything should be avoided.
 Even in response to events which normally would evoke sadness, such as loss or hardships, positivity is encouraged as a means to cope, but tends to overlook and dismiss true expression.

-The concept of unrealistic optimism was explored by psychologists at least since 1980, and the term toxic positivity first appeared in J. Halberstam's 2011 The Queer Art of Failure with "[...] to poke holes in the toxic positivity of contemporary life".
+The concept of unrealistic optimism has been explored by psychologists at least since 1980, and the term toxic positivity first appeared in J. Halberstam's 2011 The Queer Art of Failure with "[...] to poke holes in the toxic positivity of contemporary life".

+Toxic positivity is distinguished from toxic flattery, which is excessive or sycophantic praise or flattery directed to another person.